Ahacad/LSM-pre/slides.md

 <div class="mt-8" />

+- LSM-tree is good at writing
-- Memory FASTER THAN disk
+- BUT memory FASTER THAN disk
 - **writes stalls** happen when manipulating disks, and it affects usability
 - let's try to solve it by tweaking **merge schedulers**